nubenetes/awesome-kubernetes/docs/cicd.md

 - [plutora.com: Artifacts management tools](https://www.plutora.com/ci-cd-tools/artifacts-management-tools)
 - [cloudbees.com: Continuous Delivery Tools: The 5 You Absolutely Need to Know in 2021](https://www.cloudbees.com/blog/cicd-tools-to-know-2021)
 - [dzone: DevOps: CI/CD Tools to Watch Out for in 2022](https://dzone.com/articles/devops-cicd-tools-to-watch-out-for-in-2022) CI/CD is an integral part of any successful DevOps team.
 This list includes the finest CI/CD tools currently available in the market.
+- [betterprogramming.pub: When Should You Self-Host CI Tools? | William Anderson](https://betterprogramming.pub/when-should-you-self-host-ci-tools-330fc38d2a6) How to decide whether you should self-host, go with a SaaS option, or bundle your choice of CI tool through a vendor

 ## Awesome Lists